 - B.A. in History of Art and Visual Culture

 - Undergraduate Minor in History of Art and Visual Culture

 - The UCSC Global Learning Program provides undergraduate students with many opportunities to study university-level academic programs abroad

 Students planning to major in HAVC need no specific preparation beyond the courses required for UC admission.
 Writing skills, however, are particularly useful to HAVC majors.
 Please note that AP courses are not applicable to the HAVC requirements.

-All students considering the major or minor are encouraged to complete lower-division courses early in their studies and consult with the HAVC undergraduate advisor to develop a plan of study.
-To declare the major, students must complete two HAVC courses chosen from two different geographic regions.
+All students considering a major or minor are encouraged to complete lower-division courses early in their studies and consult with the HAVC undergraduate advisor to develop a plan of study.
+To declare the major, students must complete two HAVC courses, each from a different geographic region.
 Students are eligible to declare the HAVC minor any time after declaring a major.

 Internships and Career Opportunities

 The preparation students receive from the B.A. degree in History of Art and Visual Culture provides skills that can lead to successful careers in law, business, education, and social services, in addition to a more specific focus on museum curating, art restoration, studies in architecture, and studies in art history leading to a graduate degree.
 Many HAVC students have gone on to careers in the following fields (these are only samples of the many possibilities):